RandalRoot/CloudBeesDemo/docs/index.md

 -	Python is free to use, even for commercial products!
 - Python runs on Windows, Linux/Unix, and Mac OS X
 -	There are two main versions of Python 2.x and 3.x
-- Both version 2.x and 3.x can be installed on the same computer
+- Both versions 2.x and 3.x can be installed on the same computer
 -	Mac already has 2.x installed
 -	Python 2.x has been deprecated as of January 2020
 -	Python 3.x is recommended for all new projects